Updated 12 April 2021

 Can I book another test if I have tested negative?

 Yes.
-All students living in halls and students and staff who are required to attend campus during the lockdown should book weekly tests.
+All students living in halls and students and staff who are required to attend campus should book weekly tests.

 Where do I find data on the number of positive tests at the College?